-|Entry Requirements:||Two Bs and three Cs in five subject areas at GCSE to include a minimum of a grade 4 English Language, as well as Maths at a grade 5 or above and Chemistry or Science (both Core and Additional) at grade B or above.|
+|Entry Requirements:||Two 5/Bs and three 4/Cs in five subject areas at GCSE, to include a minimum of a grade 4/C in Maths and English Language.
+Chemistry plus another science subject, or Core and Additional Science at grade 5/B or above.|

 You will add to your knowledge of atoms, bonds, groups, structure and bonding and relate them to types of reaction.
 You will also further investigate energy changes and rates of reaction.
-There will be strong emphasis on applications in the real world, and we will look at important topical issues such as environmental chemistry and recycling.

 You will also learn about the exciting field of spectroscopy which is used in Medicine and Analytical Chemistry.
 There is a strong emphasis on developing practical skills and applying theory to practical applications.
 This is essential if you plan to study Chemistry at university.

-You will be assessed by three external written examinations at the end of the two-year course.
-Practical work is assessed in each written examination.
+You will be assessed by examinations at the end of the two-year course.

 You will benefit from small class sizes, supportive tutors and brand new, innovative laboratories housing industry standard equipment, including infrared and UV visible spectrometers.

 Materials and other information

 Unique Pre-Professional Programmes available in Medicine and STEMx